saifalbaghdadi/Mole_Detection/README.md

 * Early detection is critical.

+## Project mission:
+- The main mission of this project was to create an app using CNN and Keras to diagnose the mole images.
+The app could predict whether the image detected/loaded is cancerous or benign

 ## Model Creation
 Built the CNN model from scratch, the key features implemented in the model are:
 * **Conv2d** - All the convolutional layers have the same parameters except the input channel and output channel size.